oVirt/ovirt-site/source/index.html.md

 <div class="span4 pad-left pad-right-small">
 ### oVirt 3.5.5 Released!

-The ‪#‎oVirt‬ Project is pleased to announce the availability of the oVirt 3.5.5 Final Release, as of October 26th, 2015.
+The ‪oVirt‬ Project is pleased to announce the availability of the oVirt 3.5.5 Final Release, as of October 26th, 2015.

 This release is available now for Red Hat Enterprise Linux‬ 6.7, ‪CentOS‬ Linux 6.7 (or similar), Red Hat Enterprise Linux 7.1, and CentOS Linux 7.1 (or similar).